elysiajs/documentation/docs/essential/path.md

 Segment is separated by `/`.
 ![Representation of URL segments](/essential/url-segment.webp)

-Path parameters in Elysia are represented by prefixing a segment with ':' follow by a name.
+Path parameters in Elysia are represented by prefixing a segment with ':' followed by a name.
 ![Representation of path parameter](/essential/path-parameter.webp)

 Path parameters allow Elysia to capture a specific segment of URL.